(Translate this site)

 "Snipers only need eyes and a trigger finger," Headhunter reminded me.

-Headhunter smiled.
+Headhunter's smile was tight.
 "You might should have just finished the job."

 "Some people can change, maybe," Headhunter said skeptically.

 "Yeah.
-I just don't like wasting anything I guess.
+I just don't like wasting anything, I guess.
 And a human being is about the biggest waste of all when they're killed unnecessarily.
 To my way of thinking anyway."

 "Let's hope you're right.
 So what about the bastard in the Pontiac?"
 Headhunter referred to Roddy.